atedstone/gnssice/README.md

 calculate_local_origin <site> <Parquet file>
 ```

+### Dealing with pole redrills

+The semi-automatic functionality developed for this task assumes that the duration of the maintenance period in which the pole redrill took place is very short (minutes).
+Any displacement which might occur during the maintenance period is ignored.
+For this reason, do not use the semi-automatic functionality to deal with a site that has fallen over.
+Instead, specify the correction offset values manually.

 ### Correcting pole leans

 This can be attempted by fitting functions to remove the lean and leave the residual.